Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 Go to VS 2015 Solution Explorer and right click on the solution or project and click Manage NuGet Packages.
 There are **2** different **NuGet** packages to choose from

 ### 1.)
 Microsoft.Azure.Devices.Client
-For bulding classic desktop [.NET] [.NET] application, use NuGet Package Manager to install latest version of **Microsoft.Azure.Devices.Client** Device SDK for Azure IoT Devices NuGet package to your project.
+For building classic desktop [.NET] [.NET] application, use NuGet Package Manager to install latest version of **Microsoft.Azure.Devices.Client** Device SDK for Azure IoT Devices NuGet package to your project.

 - Microsoft.Azure.Devices.Client.dll is a .NET assembly for building classic .NET desktop application.
 - Microsoft.Azure.Devices.Client.winmd (Windows Runtime Metadata) is an assembly for building [UWP] [UWP] application.